4lch3my/WriteUps/TryHackMe/TryHackMe - Blaster/README.md

 And there we go.
 We have a full terminal with `elevated priveledges`.

-#### Thank you for checking out my writeup about the THM room: RootMe!
+#### Thank you for checking out my writeup about the THM room: Blaster!
 If you are interested in other writeup's of mine or interested in some of my coding work, please feel free to look around my GitHub page!
 Happy hacking! - 4lch3my